 Below are highlights of the extant yoga text called Yajnavalkya Yoga and Yoga Yajnavalkya.
-In the introduction it is put in a context, followed by gleanings or highlighted topics from its chapters.
+Below, First it is put in context.
+Then follows gleanings or highlighted topics from the chapters.

 The text that is called Yoga Yajnavalkya and Yajnavalkya Yoga here, is also known as Yajnavalkya Gita, Yajnavalkya Samhita and by twelve other names.
 Yajnavalkya is the name of a legendary sage from Vedic times.
 The Sanskrit word gita means song, and also translates as words, and poem.
 Samhita means collection.

-Yajnavalkya Samhita is a yoga manual, where the sage Yajnavalkya explains to his wife Gargi how to attain to very deep meditation.
-The texts's main grasp, its structure, embeds the eight limbs that are also found in the Patanjali Yoga Sutras.
+Yajnavalkya Samhita is a yoga manual.
+In it, the sage Yajnavalkya explains to his wife Gargi how to attain to very deep meditation.
+The text's main grasp, its structure, embeds the eight limbs that are also found in the Patanjali Yoga Sutras.
 The text enlarges on pivotal ashtanga (eight-limb) ideas also, and brings a broader view of central issues.

 These limbs are understood in several ways.
 Moreover, how they are weighed and made use of, differs too.
 In part it depends on what you are aiming at.